w3c-ccg/vcalm/README.md

 [controller](https://restfulapi.net/resource-naming/) model as detailed in the REST documentation.

-The actual standard and specification defined by the vc-api is provided in YAML format and should be referenced directly by developers should questions arise, as certain interfaces on top of OpenAPI specifications may differ in their presentation of certain scenarios commonly encountered in API definitions, especially when dealling with `nullable` parameters or properties.
+The actual standard and specification defined by the VC-API is provided in YAML format and should be referenced directly by developers should questions arise, as certain interfaces on top of OpenAPI specifications may differ in their presentation of certain scenarios commonly encountered in API definitions, especially when dealing with `nullable` parameters or properties.

-Contributions to this repo should take place via a Pull Request, and should generally reference an issue and related discussion around the topic
+Contributions to this repository should take place via [pull requests](https://github.com/w3c-ccg/vc-api/pulls), and should generally reference an issue and related discussion around the topic

 ## Best Practices